 Students are fully responsible for all tuition and related costs associated with the course from which the student is withdrawing.
 Students should be aware that withdrawals can lead to violations of the financial aid Student Academic Progress (SAP) Policy.

-Students who request a course withdrawal from their Academic Advisor by telephone must follow up in writing within seven calendar days in order to document the request.
+Students who request a course withdrawal from their Academic Advisor by telephone must follow up by completing and signing the Withdrawal from Class Form in writing within seven calendar days in order to document the request and have the withdrawal processed.
 Any work the student has contributed and submitted via Class Companion websites up to the withdrawal date will be deleted upon completion of the processing of the withdrawal.